 In 2017, The Baptist Oi Kwan Social Service conducted a large-scale emotion health survey in 37 secondary schools in Hong Kong.
 It found that 53% of secondary school students are with depressive symptoms, which is the highest rate compared with the last six years.
 It is worrying that there is one student who has depressive symptoms among two.
 Nowadays, HK people in general still has misunderstandings about mental illness and so mistreat or delay of proper mental illness treatment occur as a result of public's taboo.
 Mistreatment or delayed treatment would worsen patients' mental health and it is far more serious in affecting the young patients' intelligence, cognition and learning function development.
 Therefore, the society should put far more efforts on resources allocation in this aspect as well as enhance the mental health education to raise social concern and awareness of "Emotional Problem can be well treated and prevented".
-We suggest establishing a community care support network, which enables early identification/prevention, providing patients with appropriate assistance and guidance without delay.
+We suggest establishing a community care support network, which enables early intervention, providing patients with appropriate drugs and counseling treatments without delay.
 Then the bad result from mistreatment or delay would not be resulted and the young people's mental health situation in HK would be better.

-As such, the participating school decides to promote the students' resilience by applying the concept of positive psychology and good mental health education among students and parents in coming academic years.
+As such, the collaborating school decides to promote the students' resilience by applying the concept of positive psychology and good mental health education among students and parents in coming academic years.

-In this project, both quantitative and qualitative assessments should be conducted to audit the evidence-based needs of the school through conducting thorough discussions with school social worker, guidance teachers of the collaborating school; and identifying the school-based needs from school-based

-To ensure the project impact could be sustained and further enhanced, we should, upon the completion of the project, share with school personnel the pre and post-tests evidence for follow-up work.
+In this project, both quantitative and qualitative assessments should be conducted to audit the evidence-based needs of the school through conducting thorough discussions with school social worker, guidance teachers of the collaborating school; and identifying the school-based needs from school-based completion of the project, share with school personnel the pre and post-tests evidence for follow-up work.